u53r55/XYplorer/README.md

 	"xypath": "P:\\ath\\to\\XYplorer"
 	}
 	```
-	+ To assign XYplorer icon to .xys files in sidebar:
-		+ Create an XYplorer icon in png format and save to \Data\Packages\Theme - Default\icons\file_type_xys.png
-		+ The filename must be file_type_xys.png because it's defined in "Icon (xys).tmPreferences"

 - Contextual help:
 	+ Place cursor on any function such as "replacelist()" > Ctrl+enter will open the corresponding reference in XYplorer help file
 	+ Place cursor on any CommandID such as "#101" > Ctrl+enter will display corresponding command text in statusbar